Like anything else, electric scooters have pros and cons. These are the main advantages and disadvantages that electric scooters bring.

 There are already a lot of brands that produce amazing electric scooters at very affordable prices.

 While competition drives down the prices, it also increases innovation.
-As manufacturers try to outsmart each other with great features, the public wins by getting better scooters at cheaper prices.
+As manufacturers try to outsmart each other by adding more and more great features to electric scooters, the public wins by getting better scooters at cheaper prices.

 Just taking a look at any series of electric scooters clearly points this out.
 Every new model is better than the last one.
 The most important things like range and power are all improving constantly, and defect ratios are all dropping with each new iteration.